Find Affordable College Courses

 Sam Houston State University did quite well in this year’s ranking of the best value schools for physics students.
 It came in at #9 on the list.
 Located in the town of Huntsville, SHSU is a public school with a very large student population.

-On top of its placing in our value ranking, SHSU also did well on our Best Physics Schools in Texas list.
-It’s in the top 20% of all schools reviewed in this analysis.
+SHSU also claimed a spot on our Best Physics Schools in Texas list.
+It’s in the top 20% of all schools in this category.

-Full Physics at Sam Houston State University Report
+Read full report on Physics at Sam Houston State University

 $11,727 Average Tuition & Fees

-The University of Texas at Arlington ranked #10 on this year’s Best Value Physics Schools in Texas list.
-Located in the large city of Arlington, UT Arlington is a public school with a fairly large student population.
+The University of Texas at Arlington came in at #10 in this year’s edition of the Best Value Physics Schools in Texas ranking.
+Located in the large city of Arlington, UT Arlington is a public college with a fairly large student population.

-UT Arlington undergraduate students pay an average of $11,727 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UT Arlington are $11,727 per year.
 On average, physics graduates from UT Arlington take out $20,389 in student loans while working on their degree.

-Read full report on Physics at The University of Texas at Arlington
+Full Physics at The University of Texas at Arlington Report

 Best Value Physics Colleges in the Southwest Region